 Currently a fourth degree black belt following my exam in 2017 it's become more important for me to now focus on passing the knowledge onto others and continue the age old tradition of ensuring the art continues for future generations.

-LADIO (Assistant Instructor)
+LADIO (Centre Instructor)

 My interest for martial arts began at an early age.
 I was fascinated by the television exploits of Monkey, Cato, the 108 outlaws of The Water Margin, even Hong Kong Fuey captured my imagination!
 I didn’t realise it then but I was already hooked!